 SofA is a cultural organisation that promotes art, design and architecture in all of its forms!
 We host lectures, travel around the world, have exhibitions and much more including soccer, go-karting and themed balls.
 We are dedicated to exploring spreading the word about what's happening in the vast world of design right now.
 Membership is a must have for all artists, architects, product designers and graphic designers - all creative power houses and anyone with an interest in the above!

 Astro Soc is UL's first space-based society.
 For those interested in the awe-inspiring expanses of the universe we call home.
 From stargazing and guest speakers, to movie nights and long discussions about the cosmos, here at UL Astronomy Society we are brought together by our love of all things space.

 UL Christian Union is group of students at the University, brought together through a common faith in Jesus, a common desire to know him better, and do God's work on campus by spreading the Good News of the Gospel.
 ULCU is an inter-denominational society.
-MAIN MEETINGS: Mondays, 8PM, Teach Fáilte (Chaplaincy).
+MAIN MEETINGS: Tuesdays, 8PM, Teach Fáilte (Chaplaincy).
 Curious?
 If you're not sure about us, and would just like a chat, come along to Teach Failte (opposite the SU) about 9:30pm to 10:30pm after our main meeting, and we'll give you a nice cup of tea and a bicky.
 Like our Facebook page or feel free to email.
 Everybody's welcome!